Jogindhiran/secure-uart-aes/README.md

   - USB-UART connection
 - Software:
   - STM32CubeIDE
-  - Python 3 with pyserial and tkinter
+  - Python 3 with pyserial,tkinter, and pycryptodome
-  - STM32 HAL libraries
+  - STM32 HAL libraries (included with STM32CubeIDE installation)
 ## How to run?
 1. Flash the STM32 firmware generated in Core/ and Drivers/ using STM32CubeIDE.
 2. Run the Python GUI
 3. Select the COM port and send commands.
+## Acknowledgements
+- **Tiny-AES** — Used `aes.c` and `aes.h` files from the [Tiny-AES-c](https://github.com/kokke/tiny-AES-c) repository for AES implementation on STM32.